-- Introduction (<1 page, 1-2 slides): Motivation, knowledge gaps, significance and "big-picture" objectives. - Background and Literature Review (3-5 pages, 3-5 slides): Rigorous literature review of the state-of-the-art in your research topic that highlights motivates your project. - Results/Analysis (3-5 pages, 3-5 slides): Overview of the specific contributions or analysis that you have performed since joining the PhD program.
+- Introduction (<1 page, 1-2 slides): Motivation, knowledge gaps, significance and "big-picture" objectives. - Background and Literature Review (3-5 pages, 3-5 slides): Rigorous literature review of the state-ofthe-art in your research topic that highlights motivates your project. - Results/Analysis (3-5 pages, 3-5 slides): Overview of the specific contributions or analysis that you have performed since joining the PhD program.

-• Conclusions/Future Work (2-4 pages, 2-3 slides): Summarize what you have learned to date and present a plan for near-term (few months) research.
-Discuss specific research tasks that you anticipate completing.
+• Conclusions/Future Work (2-4 pages, 2-3 slides): Summarize what you have learned in your work to date and design a plan (few months of work) of how you will continue in this research in the near future.
+Discuss specific research tasks that you anticipate completing to advance your project.
 Do not provide a detailed plan for your PhD dissertation.